Bruins-Lightning stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s Second Round matchup between the Bruins and Lightning.
-Coverage begins at 7 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s Second Round matchup between the Bruins and Lightning.
+Coverage begins at 8 p.m.
 ET on NBCSN.
-Watch the Bruins-Lightning stream at 7 p.m.
+Watch the Bruins-Lightning stream at 8 p.m.
 ET on the NBC Sports app by clicking here.

-In a matchup between the last two Presidents’ Trophy winners, Boston came out on top in Game 1.
-The Bruins scored three straight goals – one in each period, by Charlie Coyle, David Pastrnak and Brad Marchand – before Tampa’s Victor Hedman scored midway through the third, and again with an extra attacker with 1:14 left, but the Lightning fell short as the Bruins took a 1-0 series lead.
+After overcoming 1-0 and 2-1 deficits, Ondrej Palat’s first career playoff overtime goal 4:40 into the extra period pushed Tampa past Boston in Game 2 as the Lightning evened up the series at one game apiece.
+Blake Coleman scored twice, recording a multi-goal playoff game for the first time in his career.

-David Krejci has tallied a point in each of the last seven games (3G-7A), the longest playoff point streak of his career.
-Krejci won the Stanley Cup with Boston in 2011 and has 113 points in 141 career playoff games (39G-74A).
-He leads Boston with 10 points and seven assists this postseason.
+The Lightning’s seven wins this postseason have been by one goal, including four overtime/shootout victories.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]